Updated on Mar 14, 2023

 Our list contains options from low end to high, with the Shure ULXD2/KSM9 being the best option you could buy if your budget is limitless, while the Shure Beta-58 is our best overall choice as it suits most people's needs.
 By the end of this, you’ll have a good selection of choices to choose from, according to your own needs.

-The Shure PGXD24/BETA58 is one of the best wireless microphones on the market, and our overall best choice.
+The Shure PGXD24/BETA58 is one of the best wireless microphones on the market and our pick for the runner-up.
+For most of our readers, this will be the best cordless microphone for your needs & budget.
 This wireless system uses the beloved Shure Beta-58A dynamic microphone, a popular microphone for many vocal applications.
 While the microphone quality is important, the Shure PGXD4 wireless receiver that this system uses is also exciting.

 The Shure Beta-58A is such a popular microphone and a favorite of mine to use.
 Thanks to the dominating vocal presence, it has a versatile range of uses, such as performing vocals, public speaking, or even streaming and videos.
 With a frequency response tailored for vocals, the beta-58 used a brightened midrange and bass roll-off, controlling the proximity effect.